 Want to learn more about painting with gouache?
 Read here.

-For this comparison, I'll be referring to regular gouache and not acrylic gouache.
+For this comparison, I’ll be referring to traditional gouache and not acrylic gouache.

 Pros of Gouache:

 - Beautiful matte finish.
 The matte, chalky finish is perfect for solid shapes.

 - Opaque.
 Which means that the paint can be layered.

 - Mistakes are easier to correct.
 Since paint can be layered, it’s easy to paint over mistakes to perfect them.

 - Can be used on thinner papers.
 Gouache uses less water, so you can get away with sketchbook paper or mixed media paper

 - Can be used on colored paper.
 Since the paint is opaque, you can paint over colored paper easier.

 - Dry much faster than watercolor.
 With less water, the dry time is much faster.